apple/swift-embedded-examples/Sources/EmbeddedSwift/Documentation.docc/SDKSupport/IntegratingWithPlatforms.md

 ### ESP32

 For ESP microcontrollers using the ESP-IDF framework, see <doc:IntegrateWithESP>.
 Note that only chips based on RISC-V architecture (e.g. ESP32-C3, ESP32-C6, ESP32-P4) are supported with Embedded Swift.
-The Xtensa ISA (used in e.g. ESP8266 or ESP32-S2 and ESP32-S3).
+The Xtensa ISA (used in e.g. ESP8266 or ESP32-S2 and ESP32-S3) is not supported.

 ### STM32